Olenders: Course of colonization

 Settlements appeared in the starostwas of Gniew and Sztum (including Szkaradowo, Benowo, Pułkowice, Szropy and Nowa Wieś).
 Olęder settlements were also located in the Osiek and Międzyłęż starostwas.
 The area around Nowe, Grudziądz and Świecie were also thickly settled.
 In 1597, Olęder settlement reached Greater Poland.
 A settlement appeared in Ługi Ujskie, near Ujście.
 Four years later another appeared in Nowe Dwory, on the Wieleński family's estate.
 In that instance, the colonization was directly linked to Pomerania, since the Wieleński lord's wife was the widow of the Starosta of Świecie.
 In 1624 the Dutch reached as far as Warsaw, where they settled, among other places, on Saska Kępa.
 Earlier (in the second half of the 16th century), they were already in the area of Lublin (18 settlements appeared in the area of Sławatycze, on the Bug River.).
-Olęder settlement continued to spread up to the times of the Partitions of Poland, and even reached Volhynia in present-day Ukraine.
+Olęder settlement continued to spread up to the times of the Partitions of Poland, and even reached Volhynia in present-day Ukraine, where they became known as Holendry (Голєндри).

 With the passage of time the national character of the settlers changed.
 While at the beginning they were almost entirely of Dutch origin (sometimes arriving directly from the Netherlands, sometimes moving on after an initial stop in Ducal Prussia), later, with increasing frequency, they were descendants of the original Dutch, born on Polish soil, and subsequently from a completely different ethnic group—most often German, sometimes Polish, and occasionally representatives of other groups.
 For example, in reference to Greater Poland, Rusiński wrote "of the Dutch nation ... it is generally difficult to speak."
 Chodyła gives a precise figure: descendants of the Dutch in Pomerania accounted for 0.8% of settlers; Evangelical (Lutheran) Germans, for 54%; and Polish Catholics, 38%.
 A further 7.2% were of mixed ethnicity and faith.